Antman261/csvputty/README.md

 For example:

-`$ csvputty markdown 0 1 3 -t template.html -i data.csv -o rendered.html`
+`$ csvputty markup 0 1 3 -t template.html -i data.csv -o rendered.html`

 The above command will render a new html file using `template.html` as a format string for each row of `data.csv` and the columns with index 0, 1, and 3 for format string indices 0 1 2.